-Sitting in a central location on the cosmopolitan area of Komeno, Corfu, yet completely hidden from plain sight is placed a modern villa.
-The plot overgrown with beautiful trees on its perimeter, overlooks Corfu town, the fortress, and the port as well as the Eastern bay and Vido island, sunbathed by the morning sun.
+Sitting on a central location in the cosmopolitan area of Komeno, Corfu, yet completely hidden from plain sight, this modern villa creates a unique Summer experience.
+The plot is overgrown with beautiful trees and overlooks Corfu town, the fortress and the port while offering an unparalleled view of Vido island, sunbathed by the morning sun.

 The house is built in the concept that its spaces need to be inviting for it to be enjoyed by family and friends, focus on the view, and create several privacy pockets, enhancing the outdoors living as its main purpose, being a summer house.
 It accommodates 4 bedrooms and a guest house on the lower level of the property, the day spaces both internal and external on the ground floor, and the master bedrooms with a wine/reading mezzanine and double-height space on the top floor.

 Due to the complexity of the plot, because its orientation was primarily Eastern as well as its neighbours affecting the privacy, we based our architecture concept in an elongated house, making it as narrow and as long as allowed.